 - c.
 HUD authorizes the use of noncompetitive proposals; or - d.
-After solicitation of a number of sources, competition is determined inadequate. - Justification.
+After solicitation of a number of sources, competition is determined inadequate. - 2.
+Justification.
 Each procurement based on noncompetitive proposals shall be supported by a written justification for using such procedures.
 The justification shall be approved in writing by the Contracting Officer.

-- 3. Price reasonableness.
-The reasonableness of the price for all procurements based on noncompetitive proposals shall be determined by performing a cost analysis, as described in paragraph IIIF below. - F. COST AND PRICE ANALYSIS - General.
+3. Price reasonableness.
+The reasonableness of the price for all procurements based on noncompetitive proposals shall be determined by performing a cost analysis, as described in paragraph IIIF below.

+F. COST AND PRICE ANALYSIS

+- General.
 A cost or price analysis shall be performed for all procurement actions, including contract modifications.
 The method of analysis shall be determined as follows.
 The degree of analysis shall depend on the facts surrounding each procurement. - 2.
 Submission of Cost or Pricing Information.
-If the procurement is based on noncompetitive proposals, or when only one offer is received, or for other procurements as deemed necessary by the PHA (e.g., when contracting for professional, consulting, or architect/engineer services) the offeror shall be required to submit: - a. a cost breakdown showing projected costs and profit; - b. commercial pricing and sales information, sufficient to enable the PHA to verify the reasonableness of the proposed price as a catalog or market price of a commercial product sold in substantial quantities to the general public; or - c. documentation showing that the offered price is set by law or regulation. - 3.
+If the procurement is based on noncompetitive proposals, or when only one offer is received, or for other procurements as deemed necessary by the PHA (e.g., when contracting for professional, consulting, or architect/engineer services) the offerer shall be required to submit: - a. a cost breakdown showing projected costs and profit; - b. commercial pricing and sales information, sufficient to enable the PHA to verify the reasonableness of the proposed price as a catalog or market price of a commercial product sold in substantial quantities to the general public; or - c. documentation showing that the offered price is set by law or regulation. - 3.
 Cost Analysis.
-Cost analysis shall be performed if an offeror/contractor is required to submit a cost breakdown as part of its proposal.
+Cost analysis shall be performed if an offerer/contractor is required to submit a cost breakdown as part of its proposal.
 When a cost breakdown is submitted: a cost analysis shall be performed of the individual cost elements; the PHA shall have a right to audit the contractor's books and records pertinent to such costs; and profit shall be analyzed separately.
-Costs shall be allowable only to the extent that they are consistent with applicable Federal cost principles (for commercial firms, Subpart 31.2 of the fund the procurement; proposed amendments to the solicitation would be of such magnitude that a new solicitation would be desirable; or similar reasons.
+Costs shall be allowable only to the extent that they are consistent with applicable Federal cost principles (for commercial firms, Subpart 31.2 of the Acquisition Regulation, 48 CFR Chapter 1).
+In establishing